Florrie's Dragons: Dragons

+Episodes

 Broadcast

-The series was also broadcast on Disney Junior in the United Kingdom, and returned on ITVBe's LittleBe Between 3 September 2018 and 29 August 2021, MiniMini+ in Poland, and KIKA in Germany.
+The series was broadcast on Disney Junior in the United Kingdom, and returned on ITVBe's LittleBe Between 3 September 2018 and 29 August 2021, MiniMini+ in Poland, and KIKA in Germany.
 The series was dubbed in the Irish language (Gaeilge) by Dublin-based studios Macalla Teoranta for TG4, and is called Dragain Florrie in Irish.
 A Bangla dubbed version of the series was aired on Duronto TV in Bangladesh.